-- Member States shall ensure that the following information and conditions are provided or made available to the payment service user: - (a) a specification of the information or unique identifier that has to be provided by the payment service user in order for a payment order to be properly initiated or executed; - (b) the maximum execution time for the payment service to be provided; - (c) all charges payable by the payment service user to histhe payment service provider and, where applicable, the breakdown of the amounts of any charges; - (d) where applicable, the actual or reference exchange rate to be applied to the payment transaction. - 2.
-Member States shall ensure that for payment initiation services, the third party payment service provider shall provide with or make available to the payer clear and comprehensive with information about the service offered and the name of contact information to the third party payment service provider, the geographical address of its head office and, where applicable, the geographical address of its agent or branch established in the Member State where the payment service is offered, and any other address, including electronic mail address, relevant for communication with the third party payment service provider.
-The third party payment service provider shall inform the payer in case it obtains information from the payer's payment service provider on the payment account in the course of the execution of the service.
+- 1. Member States shall ensure that the following information and conditions are provided or made available to the payment service user: - a specification of the information or unique identifier that has to be provided by the (a) payment service user in order for a payment order to be properly initiated or executed; - (b) the maximum execution time for the payment service to be provided; - all charges payable by the payment service user to his payment service provider and, (c) where applicable, the breakdown of the amounts of any charges; - (d) where applicable, the actual or reference exchange rate to be applied to the payment transaction.

-3. Where applicable, any other relevant information and conditions specified in Article 4542 shall be made available to the payment service user in an easily accessible manner.
+- 2. Member States shall ensure that for payment initiation services, the third party payment service provider shall provide with or make available to the payer clear and comprehensive information about the service offered and the name of the third party payment service provider, the geographical address of its head office and, where applicable, the geographical address of its agent or branch established in the Member State where the payment service is offered, and any other address, including electronic mail address, relevant for communication with the third party payment service provider. - 3.
+Where applicable, any other relevant information and conditions specified in Article 45 shall be made available to the payment service user in an easily accessible manner.